rikluost/sionna-PlutoSDR/README.md

 After the synchronisation, the received IQ signals undergo scaling to align the magnitudes with those of the original signal to ensure compatibility with the Sionna demodulator.
 The output format is `[IQ, SINR, SDR_TX_GAIN, SDR_RX_GAIN, fails + 1, corr, sdr_time]` where
 - IQ is the IQ data in format expected by Sionna demodulator
 - SINR is the measured SINR based on noise power measurement during the unmodulated symbols, and the mean power of the received and synchronised signal.
-- SDR_TX_GAIN is the actual TX gain setting used
 - SDR_RX_GAIN similar to above, the actual RX setting
 - fails+1 is the number of repeated processes if correlation check fails.
 If this happens, TX power is increased each time.
 - corr os the Pearson correlation of the tx and rx signals